reframejs/reframe/docs/usage-manual.md

  - `renderHtmlAtBuildTime: false` (default value)
    <br/>
-   The page is **rendered to HTML at request-time**.
+   The page is rendered to HTML at request-time.
    <br/>
    The page is (re-)rendered to HTML every time the user requests the page.
  - `renderHtmlAtBuildTime: true`
    <br/>
-   The page is **rendered to HTML at build-time**.
+   The page is rendered to HTML at build-time.
    <br/>
    The page is rendered to HTML only once, when Reframe is building and transpiling your app.

+By default,
-By default a page is rendered to HTML at request-time.
+a page is rendered to HTML at request-time.
-But if a page is static
+But if the page's content is static
 (a landing page, an about page, a blog post, a personal homepage, etc.) it is wasteful to re-render its HTML on every page request.

-By setting `renderHtmlAtBuildTime: true` to all your pages, you effectively remove the need of a Node.js server.
+By setting `renderHtmlAtBuildTime: true` to all your pages, you effectively remove the need for a Node.js server.
 You can then deploy your app to a static host such as Netlify or GitHub Pages.

 If you don't want to render your page to HTML,